 2. Tackle a New Skill, or Improve an Existing One

 We, Filipinos, love to learn and to be challenged.
-We have very adventurous and curious minds.
+We have very curious minds.
 But, because of the many obligations we have to our family and work, we often don’t have the time and money to pursue other interests.

 The World Wide Web has given us the opportunity to learn from renown academic institutions.
 Check out English for Career Development taught by language specialists at the University of Pennsylvania and provided by Coursera.
 It’s FREE!
 You can also download the Coursera Apps to learn on the go.